dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 ;
 ```

-For the filter a random period of 3 hours was chosen, and the join was made based on the content of this Lab.
+For the filter a random period of 3 hours was chosen, and the join was made based on the content covered in this Lab.